SoftUni-Internal/interactive-content/EN/05-Reflection-and-Annotations/05-Annotations.md

+# Annotations

 [slide hideTitle]

-# Annotations
+# What are Annotations

 [video src="https://videos.softuni.org/hls/Java/Java-OOP-Advanced/06-Reflection/EN/interactive-java-oop-advanced-reflection-and-annotations-29-30-annotation-,1080p,720p,480p,360p,240p,.mp4/urlset/master.m3u8" poster="" /]

-What is Java Annotation?

-Annotations are a kind of **metadata** that you can insert into your Java code.
+Annotations are a type of **metadata** that you can insert into your Java code.

 They are Java types, preceded by an "**@**" symbol and are used to **describe** parts of your code.